This post may contain affiliate links.

 Image Credit: Deposit Photos

-If you have rusty tools stashed away in the garage or garden, WD-40 is a great option to help bring them back to life.
-WD-40 will get rid of rust on your old tools, restoring your tools’ original shine.
+If you have rusty tools stashed away in the garage or garden, WD-40 is a great option for bringing them back to life.
+WD-40 will remove rust from your old tools, restoring their original shine.

 scrubbing grout lines and floors